The RSPCA is urging people with information to come forward after a man was seen beating a dog on a bus in Walsall.

 The animal charity was contacted by a worried member of the public who witnessed the incident on the 10A bus from Walsall to Brownhills, on Thursday last week (12 October) at around 4.25pm.

 RSPCA inspector Laura Bryant said: “The caller witnessed a man inflict several blows to the side of the dog, who appeared frightened and had … Continue reading…

-The RSPCA is appealing for information after a turtle with a severely swollen body was found abandoned in a Stoke-on-Trent park.
+The RSPCA is appealing for information after a man reportedly mistreated a dog outside a pub in Stoke-on-Trent.

 Witnesses who saw the incident said that the man threw the dog in the air a number of times and let her drop to the floor.

 He was confronted by members of the public following the incident, on Thursday evening (12 Oct) outside The Greyhound pub in Manor Court Street, Penkhull, but he walked away and left the dog behind.

 The RSPCA in Coventry has launched a fundraising appeal for a dog who survived being in a hot car – but now needs a heart scan.